AlcinoAfonso/lp-modelo2/README.md

 # with-tailwindcss

-This is a minimal Next.js example using Tailwind CSS.
+This is a minimal Next.js example using Tailwind CSS and TypeScript.

 ## Getting Started